First-Year Applicant FAQ

 No, your application will receive a thorough review for your first-choice major.
 If you're not competitive within that pool, you'll then be reviewed for your second-choice major.

 No, not all majors are available due to space constraints.
-Majors unavailable as a second choice include Aerospace Engineering, Astronomy + Data Science, Business Undeclared, Computer Engineering, Computer Science (including all Computer Science + X majors), Information Sciences, Information Sciences + Data Science, Mechanical Engineering, all Music majors except Music BA (which doesn't require an audition), and Psychology.
+Majors unavailable as a second choice include Aerospace Engineering, Astronomy + Data Science, Business Undeclared, Computer Engineering, Computer Science (including all Computer Science + X majors), Environmental Engineering, Information Sciences, Information Sciences + Data Science, Mechanical Engineering, all Music majors except Music BA (which doesn't require an audition), and Psychology.

 Most likely, you'll want to select a second choice that's similar to your first-choice major based on your interests.
 We suggest keeping an open mind in selecting a second choice and encourage you to research our majors by interest area.
 You may find majors in other colleges on campus that fit your interests.
 If you select a specific major as your second choice, you should be interested in pursuing a degree in that field.
-If you're unsure of a specific major, you can choose our Undeclared program in the Division of General Studies (DGS) as your second choice.
+If you're unsure of a specific major, you can choose our Undeclared program in the Division of Exploratory Studies as your second choice.

 If there's a major you're considering, you should list it as your second choice.
 If you're exploring, there's no need to list a second-choice major.